Last Updated: May 24, 2021

 - Interest on the debt

-3. In the last 3 years, there have been more than 5,000 investigations of tax crimes.
+3. In the last three years, there have been almost 5,000 investigations of tax crimes.

-Usual tax evasion penalties include a fine and in some cases, jail time.
+Usual tax evasion penalties include fines and, in some cases, jail time.

 The average jail time for tax evasion is 3–5 years.
 Definitely not worth it.